applejxd/windows-setup/README.md

 ## How To Use

-1. Run a script as administrator
+1. Run a script as administrator via Powershell (not Windows Terminal)

    ```powershell
    Set-ExecutionPolicy Bypass -Scope Process -Force